 Sentiment analysis is a method used to analyze the positive and negative emotions associated with a particular series of words.
 The technology has evolved in scope and availability in recent years, and the impacts on marketing and SEO are only just beginning to show themselves.

+Ready to SEO your websites?
+Continue reading over here. or hire a company to SEO you website, one of them can be Blue Mango Media SEO Melbourne.
 As sentiment analysis creeps into use by both search engines and marketers, it will have growing impact on the SEO industry.
 Here are four ways those changes are happening right now.

 1. Impact On Featured Snippets